-[h4a]3 weeks, Summer Intensive Course at KAI Japanese Language School[/h4a]
+[h4a]3 months, General Course at KAI Japanese Language School[/h4a]

 KAI Japanese Language School maintains an excellent balance of students from all over the world.
 This truly international atmosphere fosters a creative learning environment where students can achieve varied goals, whether academic or personal.
 Since its founding, KAI has continually developed innovative teaching methods to teach Japanese language and communication skills to a wide range of learners, each pursuing Japanese for different purposes.

 KAI supports students in attaining their goals with utmost care.
 Assistance with study methods, life in Tokyo, accommodation, academic and future career counseling are all part of the KAI experience.

 [h4a] Map view for KAI Japanese Language School – Japan[/h4a]